Anthony11989/Copy-Remove-Suffix/README.md

 a.
 Basic download just run through the prompt... do not add any other features.

 ## 2. Navigate to [GitHub](https://github.com/) and create an account.
 a.
-Create a new repository by clicking your icon on the upper right page, click repository, click new (green button)
+Create a new repository by clicking your icon on the upper right page, click repository, click new (green button).
+Name the repository whatever you want, if the name is available...

 b.
 MAKE THIS PRIVATE it will contain your Monday.com API later in the tutorial.